 Chingri macher malai curry recipe or Bengali Prawn Malaikari recipe step by step with pictures.
-Chingri macher malai curry is a traditional Bengali-style prawn curry or shrimp curry made in coconut milk.
+Chingri macher malai curry is a scrumptious Bengali prawn curry traditionally cooked in coconut milk with a few simple spices.
 Bagda chingri (tiger prawns) or golda chingri (giant freshwater prawns) cooked in a creamy coconut milk gravy flavoured with onion, garam masala and mustard oil is called chingri macher malai curry in Bengali.
 This dish is served with plain rice, Basanti pulao or Bengali fried rice.

 In this Chingri macher malai curry recipe, “Chingri maach” means “Prawn or Shrimp” and “Malai curry or Malaikari” is a “creamy Bengali curry made of coconut milk”.
 In our Bengali language, this recipe is also known as Narkeler dudh diye chingri macher tarkari.
 Being a traditional and exotic Bengali dish, chingri malai curry seems not an easy recipe.
 But except for making coconut milk or cleaning the prawns, this Bengali prawn curry does not take much time to cook.

 For making chingri macher malai curry, giant freshwater prawns or big tiger prawns are used in authentic Bengali cuisine.
 This is my mom’s recipe and I have seen my mom cooking this prawn malaikari recipe only when Dad brought Golda chingri from the market.
 So I follow the same for making this Bengali prawn curry.
 Here, I have not used tomato as my mom says, tomato is not used for cooking an authentic Bengali prawn malaikari recipe.
 Instead, use curd to balance the sweet taste of coconut milk.